awproksel/leadership-readme/readme.md

 #### My style

-I lead projects and endeavors using 3 sequential modes: visioning, demonstrating, stewarding and 5 sequential questions: what, why, how, who & when
+I lead projects and endeavors using 3 sequential modes: visioning, demonstrating, stewarding and typically ask 5 sequential questions: what, why, how, who & when on any scaled effort.

 #### I trust my team